| 14th of October 2009

 non sense reading denial that was so close to the punishment inflicted to political prisoners by the DDR MfS officiers.

-my new headquarters had to be invisible, like a bunker in the jungle against the American army in Vietnam.
+At least I got it, I reached a terrace.
+There's actually another one, much higher than that, where smokers usually gather during coffee-breaks.
+Butmy new headquarters had to be invisible, like a bunker in the jungle against the American army in Vietnam.
 A pillar of the urban warfare for

 Weltlichen Frieden und Freundschaft.
 Quite luckily the architect conceived a small roof on that terrace.
 As if he had imagined that someone should have